I Am A...

 Dr. Roman Rabiej is a professor in the Mechanical and Aeronautical Department at Western Michigan University.
 Dr. Rabiej joined WMU in 1987.

-Dan Litynski is professor of Electrical and Computer Engineering (ECE) for Western Michigan University (WMU).
+Dan Litynski is Professor Emeritus, Electrical and Computer Engineering (ECE) for Western Michigan University (WMU).
 Since joining WMU in 1999, he has served as dean of the College of Engineering and Applied Sciences (CEAS), provost and vice president for Academic Affairs, interim president of WMU, and the vice president for Research (VPR).
 Dr. Litynski completed three years at the National Science Foundation as a physics program director and acting division director for Undergraduate Education.
 He has served in numerous international technical and advisory capacities including member of the International Faculty of Engineering Advisory Committee at the Technical University of Lodz, Poland where he served as their first visiting professor.
 Brigadier General Litynski (Ret.) served with armor and ordnance units in Asia and Europe and with several Department of Defense research and development organizations.
 Dr. Litynski served in the Physics and the Electrical Engineering departments at the United States Military Academy, and was head of the Department of Electrical Engineering and Computer Science.
 Degrees include a Ph.D. and B.S. in Physics from Rensselaer Polytechnic Institute and an M.S. in Optics from the University of Rochester.
 His national service education includes the Army Command and General Staff College, and the Industrial College of the Armed Forces of the National Defense University.
 He has been active in research and teaching in electrical engineering, optics, physics, and educational pedagogy for over forty years.
 He is author or co-author of numerous international conference presentations, technical papers, book chapters, and a patent.
-Dr. Litynski is a senior member and past president of the IEEE Education Society, appointed to several honor societies, and a member of many professional societies.
+Dr. Litynski is a senior member and past president of the IEEE Education Society, senior member of the Optical Society of America, appointed to several honor societies, and a member of many professional societies.
 Honors include many military awards, the Polish Knights Cross of Merit, an NSF Director’s Award, and the ASEE Meritorious Service Award.

 Dr. Marwa Hassan is the Performance Contractors Distinguished Associate Professor in the Department of Construction Management, College of Engineering, at LSU.
 She is also the Graduate Coordinator for the department.
 Her area of expertise is sustainable material laboratory characterization and life-cycle assessment of infrastructure materials and systems.
 Dr. Hassan employed LCA to determine the impacts of photocatalytic pavements as well as asphalt construction operations including warm-mix asphalt.
 In 2003, she received the Architectural Research Centers Consortium King Medal for her work on sustainable technology at Virginia Tech.
 In 2008, she was awarded the Performance Contractors Professorship by the College of Engineering at LSU.
 Dr. Hassan has more than 17 years of industrial and academic experience in construction engineering and management, material science and characterization, and sustainable engineering.
 She have established a unique multi-disciplinary research and education program at LSU for undergraduate and graduate students focused on infrastructure sustainability and the use of advanced materials including nanomaterials in construction applications.
 This program has built a core foundation for sustainable development research and education within her department and LSU’s College of Engineering.
 Dr. Hassan has attracted research funding that exceeded 2.3 million dollars, and has published with her students 45 refereed journal publications and 60 refereed conference proceedings.
 She has 10 invited presentations as well as a book chapter.
 She is currently a member of TRB Committee on Application of Emerging Technologies to Design and Construction, Pavement sustainability subcommittee, as well as the Design and Construction Group Young Member subcommittee (DCG YMS).
 She is also a member of the Construction Industry Institute academic committee and a friend of the Sustainable Pavement Technical Work Group (SPTWG).
 She supervised two female Ph.D. student and 8 MS thesis students to completion.